LuisKay/Spec_ResNet/README.md

 # Spec_ResNet
     Spectrogram is selected as preprocessing feature of audios and a feature representation method based on deep residual network (Spec-ResNet) is proposed to detect audio steganography.
+    First of all, we analysed existing audio steganography based on AAC.
+Even though there exist multiple modifying areas, the key is to change MDCT(Modified Discrete Cosine Transform) coeifficients.
+Spectrogram, which can reflect the energy amplitude information of different frequency bands changing over time, is extracted from audios as preprocessing feature to get classification feature based on deep residual network.
+In addition, a general audio steganalysis method is constructed by the fusion of different scale spectrogram features.